cypress-io/cypress-documentation/content/guides/dashboard/github-integration.md

 ## Status checks

-If status checks are enabled within a project's GitHub integration settings, the Cypress Dashboard will report Cypress test statuses to GitHub for related commits.
+If status checks are enabled within a project's GitHub integration settings, Cypress Cloud will report Cypress test statuses to GitHub for related commits.
 [Status checks](https://help.github.com/en/articles/about-status-checks) help
 prevent merging a commit or pull-request into the rest of your codebase until